 Leaders: Olivia and Rita Beamguard

-This club will meet the 1st Thursday of every month at 4:30 p.m. in different club member's homes.
+This club will meet one time per month, dates TBA.
 The club will participate in the following activities: County and State 4-H shows, service projects, Fall Livestock Show and eventually Hippology classes.
 This club strives to be a giving horse family that that teaches proper horse etiquette.
 They acknowledge not every member is able to win every ribbon.
 4-H'ers will learn how to handle their horse during the 4-H year through show classes as well as trails manners, and horse language.

 Leaders: Yamilet Ferguson